 Example: At the start of this September, executives of nearly 400 companies – including Amazon, Apple, Crate & Barrel, Facebook, General Motors, Marriott, Microsoft and Starbucks – announced their signed opposition to President Trump overturning President Obama’s 2012 order creating the Deferred Action for Childhood Arrivals (DACA) program.
 The petition, circulated by FWD.us, a lobbying group co-founded by Mark Zuckerberg, claimed our economy would severely suffer if DACA’s roughly 800,000 beneficiaries returned home.
 “These young people represent the future of our country and our economy,” Zuckerberg wrote.

 The outsized role of Google in the Obama administration should dispel any illusions about corporate radicalism being “libertarian.”
-Consider that Google lobbyists visited the White House on at least 427 occasions.
+Consider that Google representatives, including lobbyists, had visited the White House on 427 occasions by October 2015.
 Consider as well that more than 250 persons either left Google for a position with the federal government or vice versa and that 53 of those transitions were White House-related.
 In addition, Google used the White House Office of Science and Technology as though it were a company back office, and in ways that skirted federal employee ethics rules.
 The Google-Obama pipeline also helped ward off a possible Federal Trade Commission antitrust suit.

 Eric Schmidt, chairman of Google’s holding company, Alphabet Inc., travels in lofty political circles.
 On election night last year, he was at Hillary Clinton headquarters wearing a “Staff” badge.
 Schmidt, whose Forbes magazine-listed net worth now exceeds $13 billion, initiated a policy allowing Google to combine user browsing data from third-party websites with individual Google search and email data.
 Hacked emails by top Clinton campaign adviser John Podesta virtually confirm Schmidt’s motivations.
 One email from Schmidt to Clinton aide Cheryl Mills read: “Key is development of a single record for a voter that aggregates all that is known about them.”